gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-lightning-talk-results.md

 Ian Eyberg | Compile-Time Code Weaving with Go
 Joey Geiger | Connection Manager in Go or, dealing with a self created zombie horde Kevin Gillette | Sets and The Universal Type
-Nathan Davies | Pgbouncer pain, a true story *or* Reduce the moving parts Alan Shreve | Lessons scaling ngrok: microservice architecture without the pain Sergey Ignatov | Go IDE Done Right
+Nathan Davies | Pgbouncer pain, a true story, *or* Reduce the moving parts Alan Shreve | Lessons scaling ngrok: microservice architecture without the pain Sergey Ignatov | Go IDE Done Right
 Marty Schoch | Bleve - Full text indexing and search in Go Karan Misra | embd.go
-Guillaume J. Charmes | Dynamic reverse proxy in Go. *or* Safe privilege de-escalation in Go Lev Kravinsky | *One of* Contributing to Congo, *or* Go for Rubyists,  *or* When did hating on Go become cool?
+Guillaume J. Charmes | Dynamic reverse proxy in Go, *or* Safe privilege de-escalation in Go Lev Kravinsky | *One of* Contributing to Congo, *or* Go for Rubyists,  *or* When did hating on Go become cool?

 Break for lunch